Shandriuk/email_service/README.md

      - POST - edit mailing from database with mailing_id ID
      - DELETE - delete mailing from database with mailing_id ID

-     #### If the mailing has already been done, a list of sent letters with additional information will also be displayed.
+     #### If the mailing has already been done, a list of sent letters with additional information will also be displayed

   # 5. The mailing starts at midnight.
-Use the following command to launch the available mailing today.
+Use the following command to launch the available mailing today
    - activate_mailing/
      - POST - starting all available today mailing